-My daughter told me she was thinking about taking a college philosophy class as an elective!
+My daughter said she was thinking about taking a college philosophy class.

 I swallowed, hard.

 My exposure to Philosophy 101 in college was a single day many moons ago.
 I figured it was going to be a blow off elective course.
 I mean, easy, right?

 But when the sweater wearing professor came in with pointed shoes, coke bottle glasses and five pens in his pocket protector, well, there’s your sign.

 He walked straight to the lectern, cleared his throat and started.